Three killed as violent storm hits Corsica | Science-Environment

 Three killed as violent storm hits Corsica

-Three people including a teenage girl and an elderly woman died on Thursday as a violent storm that unleashed swirling, hurricane-force winds battered Corsica, leaving 45,000 households without electricity.
-Hail, heavy rain and winds measured as peaking at 224 km per hour (140 mph) swept across the French island as parts of the country - which has been hit by a series of heatwaves and severe drought - saw more rain in just a few hours than in recent months combined.
+Three people, including a teenage girl, died along Corsica's coast and two others were critically injured on Thursday, as a violent and unexpected storm battered the Mediterranean island with hurricane-force winds.
+Hail, heavy rain and winds measured as peaking at 224 km per hour (140 mph) swept across the French island, a popular tourist destination.

 - Country: